 - 1. Log in to IBM Cloud Orchestrator Self-Service user interface. - 2.
 Go to SELF-SERVICE CATALOG and select Direct Driver PowerVC offering. - 3.
 Click to open Add Meta Data to LPAR offering. - 4.
 In the Add MetaData to LPAR page, select your PowerVC region and click OK.
 All LPARs of the selected region that do not have meta data are displayed.

-- 5. Select one or more LPARs for the selected region and click Add Selected LPARs. - The selected LPARs are added to the Selected LPARs for Add Metadata section.
-You can choose to remove the selected LPARs from this section. - 6.
-Click Add MetaData. - 7.
-Go to Resources > PowerVC Deployments - 8.
-Select your region from the drop-down list and verify whether the selected LPAR is added to the list. - 9.
+- 5. Select one or more virtual machines for the selected region and click Add MetaData. - 6.
+Go to Resources > PowerVC Deployments - 7.
+Select your region from the drop-down list and verify whether the selected LPAR is added to the list. - 8.
 Go to REQUESTS to confirm the status of the operation in the page.